 Perusing a major in physics gives you access to high-quality equipment for problem-solving, computation and data acquisition.
 The department maintains accessible computers in both the mathematics tutoring laboratory and the physics laboratory.
 The physics laboratories are equipped to help students learn both at the introductory and advanced levels.
 Student experiments range from the traditional “inclined plane” to sophisticated computer data acquisition systems.

 The success of the B.A. or B.S. in physics programs is evident in the numerous alumni who have pursued advanced degrees in physics, statistics or engineering, as well as alumni who have entered directly into the workplace.

 What Can I Do With This Physics Degree?

 Physicists are problem-solvers, and this goes well beyond just being able to solve a “word problem” from a textbook.
-When you major in physics, you can develop critical- and creative-thinking skills that help you design experiments, organize and interpret scientific data, apply mathematical reasoning, utilize computers, and communicate your results effectively.
-Because of this background, physicists find jobs in a wide variety of exciting and rewarding careers.
+When you major in physics, you can develop critical and creative-thinking skills that help you design experiments, organize and interpret scientific data, apply mathematical reasoning, utilize computers, and communicate your results effectively.
+Because of this background, physicists find jobs in a wide variety of exciting and rewarding careers - but not only careers in physics.
 In fact, many graduates with a physics degree are referred to as “hidden physicists” because their job titles do not reflect their academic training.
 They are educators, medical specialists, industrial engineers, computer analysts, financial analysts — and the list goes on.

 If you would like more information about careers in physics, we recommend the following sites: